 Bruny Island Weather: Bruny is in southern Tasmania, so it can often be windy, rainy, and chilly even in summer.
 Bring a rain jacket and a fleece just in case.

 Mobile phone coverage on Bruny Island: Most of the island has some mobile phone coverage, but it’s often 3G (not 4G or LTE) and not very strong.
 You’ll get the best signal if you’re with Telstra.
+The far sound end of the island has no coverage.

 Self-Drive Bruny Island vs. Bruny Island Tours